 Then label each block with what sticker goes on it for reference later on, this is especially helpful if you are doing a lot of blocks.Then if you have a chop saw, start choppin!
-If not, find someone who has one; who also happens to be super nice, and really pretty and has great kids and a nice, helpful husband… and bring over a bag of peanut butter m&m’s and bat your eyelashes at them.
+If not, find someone who has one; who also happens to be super nice, and really pretty and has a great, helpful husband… and bring over a cupcake and some good chocolate and bat your eyelashes at them.
 (It’s us, bring me chocolate and I am always willing to pimp out my husband’s saw and help).

 Works like a charm!

 Otherwise, I guess you could use a really sharp butter knife…

 Then comes the tedious part.

 First choose the sanding tool of your choice.